Living in Reston, VA

 Within Reston’s neighborhoods, residents enjoy everything from fast food options to fast-casual restaurants to formal dining.
 Businesses are clustered in the village centers, while residences are spread around the centers.
 Since open space was important to Reston’s guiding principles, its residents are able to enjoy its many parks and miles of trails.
 Reston has more than 1,300 acres of maintained open space, including four lakes, three ponds, 20 miles of stream, 800 acres of woodlands, and two golf courses.
 Meanwhile, in Reston Town Center residents flock to the multitude of restaurants and entertainment options, destination retail, and its pavilion, which serves as a venue for large community events, concerts, and ice skating in the winter.

 Reston’s Guiding Principles Created a Unique Community

 Reston is unique in that it includes many different styles of housing.
-In Reston Town Center, you will find apartments, condos and townhomes.
-Moving farther out from Reston’s core you’ll find all these types of homes, as well as single-family homes in cozy, close-knit neighborhoods as well as in quiet secluded ones.
+In Reston Town Center, you will find apartments, condos, and townhomes.
+Moving farther out from Reston’s core, you’ll find all these types of homes, as well as single-family homes in both cozy, close-knit and quiet secluded neighborhoods.
 Because of Reston’s guiding principles put into place during its development, the community is a great place for residents of all ages with housing and amenities for each stage in life.

-People often choose Reston for its proximity to Washington, D.C., its unique features, all it has to offer at its village centers and town center, access to Fairfax County Public Schools and more.
-Reston provides a place for many to live, whether they’re looking for a lively city lifestyle, a great place for their families to go to school or work or a place that’s quiet and peaceful.
-Additionally, Reston has a strong sense of community with many opportunities for people to get involved .
+People often choose Reston for its proximity to Washington, D.C., its unique features, all it has to offer at its village and town centers, access to Fairfax County Public Schools, and more.
+Reston provides a place for many to live, whether they’re looking for a lively city lifestyle, a great place for their families to go to school or work, or a place that’s quiet and peaceful.
+Additionally, Reston has a strong sense of community with many opportunities for people to get involved.